 Inbound Marketing

 Inbound Marketing is a methodology that combines non-intrusive marketing and advertising techniques in order to contact people at the beginning of their purchase process and accompany them throughout the journey to the final transaction.
 In this way, it is about attracting, converting, closing and delighting customers using relevant and useful content.
+It is an attraction marketing strategy that allows businesses to connect with their potential customer in a more organic and non-intrusive way.

 Origins of Inbound Marketing